 Data courtesy – usnews.com

 U.S. News examined all the top lenders and lending partners who deal with personal loans for debt consolidation purposes.
-The research reveals each lending company’s prime eligibility criteria.
+Research reveals each lending company’s prime eligibility criteria.
 They are as follows:

 - credit score requirements,